 - Proof of the kind of treatment you have received or have been recommended to receive

 Car accident damages can cost you thousands of dollars.
 A recent report on the economic well-being of American homes showed that most people can’t even afford a $400 emergency expense without suffering financial strain.
-Never settle for anything less than the full amount.
+Never settle for anything less than full compensation for damages caused.
 You shouldn’t go into financial ruin for a car accident that wasn’t your fault.
-By helping the insurance company in any way, you run that risk.
+By helping a provider in any way, you run that risk.

 How a Lawyer Protects You from the Insurer